okfn/okfn.github.com/blog/_posts/2014-01-10-olap-introduction.md

 The term OLAP is becoming a bit less appropriate.
 The OLAP term comes from traditional data warehousing from times when "big data" would fit into your current laptop and it was time consuming to process even that little amount compared to today's standards.
-Nowdays the majority of analytical processing can be considered online.
+Nowadays the majority of analytical processing can be considered online.
 More appropriate term is "multidimensional data processing" as we will see later.
 For now we will stick with the original name of the approach.

-The basic concpets of OLAP are:
+The basic concepts of OLAP are:

-* *data cubees* – multi-dimensional approach to data
+* *data cubes* – multi-dimensional approach to data
 * fast aggregation or pre-aggregation

 Why OLAP?